 - Vision problems?
 The brightly colored seat is easier to see than a white shower seat.

-- Pivoting armrests make transfers easier because the arms move out of the way.
+- Pivoting armrests makes transfers easier because the arms move out of the way.

 - Because the seat slides, you won’t have to scoot across the seat.
 This scooting motion can cause skin tears in elderly people because of their frail “onion” skin.
 A sliding seat nearly eliminates the chance of injury.

-- The swiveling seat is easier get on and off of.
-That way you can find the safest and easiest place to get on the bench.
+- The swiveling seat is easier to get on and off of.
+That way, you can find the safest and easiest place to get on the bench.

-The Carousel Sliding Bath and Shower Chair is a premium product and may not be in everyone’s budget.
-But you should still consider it for anyone needing help getting out of the shower especially if they are at risk for skin problems.
+The Carousel Sliding Bath and Shower Chair is a premium product and may not be within everyone’s budget.
+But you should still consider it for anyone needing help getting out of the shower, especially if they are at risk for skin problems.